dakoo/dakoo.github.io/_posts/2016-06-28-dev-common-git-commands.md

 - git pull: Pull down any changes that were checked into a branch (Git repository).
 - git push: Push your committed changes to your currently checked out branch.
 - git push origin master: Push your committed changes up to your master branch. 'master' may be subsituted for another branch.
-- git status: Get the status of files in the current repo.

 ### Git examples: